mongodb/docs/source/includes/command/atlas-metrics-databases.rst

 Related Commands
 ----------------

-* :ref:`atlas-serverless-backups-restores` - Manage cloud backup restore jobs for your project.
+* :ref:`atlas-metrics-databases-describe` - Return the measurements of a database on the specified host.
-* :ref:`atlas-serverless-backups-snapshots` - Manage cloud backup snapshots for your project.
+* :ref:`atlas-metrics-databases-list` - Return all databases running on the specified host for your project.

 .. toctree::
    :titlesonly:

-   restores </command/atlas-serverless-backups-restores>
+   describe </command/atlas-metrics-databases-describe>
-   snapshots </command/atlas-serverless-backups-snapshots>
+   list </command/atlas-metrics-databases-list>